-- (1) Prior to license expiration, the OEMS&T will attempt to notify each licensed individual utilizing the most recent contact information that has been provided.
-If an individual fails to receive this notice, it will not relieve him or her of the responsibility for license renewal. - (2) Renewal applications received after March 1 will not guarantee the applicant's license will be processed in time to avoid expiring.
-All individual licenses expire on March 31 of a given year. - (3) All continuing education and protocols requirements shall be completed prior to renewal application being submitted to the Office of EMS and Trauma.
-Any application submitted attesting that all continuing education requirements have been met but it is determined that the applicant had not completed this requirement will result in disciplinary action for falsification of records.
+(1) Prior to license expiration, the OEMS will attempt to notify each licensed individual utilizing the most recent contact information that has been provided.
+If an individual fails to receive this notice, it will not relieve him or her of the responsibility for license renewal.

+(2) Renewal applications received after March 1 will not guarantee the applicant's license will be processed in time to avoid expiring.
+All individual licenses expire on March 31 of a given year.

+(3) Any applicant who submits an application attesting that all continuing education requirements have been met, when they have not, will be subject to disciplinary action for falsification of records.

-- (4) Individuals using on-line re-licensure process are subject to audit of all information attested to on the application.
+(4) Individuals using the on-line re-licensure process are subject to audit of all information attested to on the application.
 All applicants who are selected for audit have 72 hours to submit their documentation.
-Failure to provide the requested documentation will result in disciplinary action for falsification of records. - (5) An individual who was licensed prior to 1986 and was not required to obtain NREMT certification for initial licensure will be granted amnesty for the requirement of maintaining NREMT certification.
-In lieu of the NREMT certification requirement, these individuals may submit current OEMS&T continuing education requirements and OEMS&T approved adult and pediatric protocol education. - (6) Renewal Level Requirements: - (a) EMR - 1.
-The two-year license renewal fee of \$10.00 or the one-year license renewal fee of \$5.00 shall accompany the application in the form of a check, money order, or cash; - 2.
-Current NREMT certification. - (b) EMT: - 1.
-The two-year license renewal fee of \$10.00 or the one-year license renewal fee of \$5.00 shall accompany the application in the form of a check, money order, or cash; - 2.
-OEMS&T approved adult and pediatric protocols update and full course certificate; and - 3.
-Current NREMT certification. - (c) EMT-Intermediate (I-85): - 1.
-The two-year license renewal fee of \$10.00 or the one year license renewal fee of \$5.00 shall accompany the application in the form of a check, money order, or cash; - 2.
-OEMS&T approved adult and pediatric protocols update and full course certificate; and - 3.
-Current NREMT certification.
+Failure to provide the requested documentation will result in disciplinary action for falsification of records.

+(5) An individual who was licensed prior to 1986 and was not required to obtain NREMT certification for initial licensure will be granted amnesty for the requirement of maintaining NREMT certification.
+In lieu of the NREMT certification requirement, these individuals may submit current OEMS continuing education requirements and OEMS approved adult and pediatric protocol education.

-- (d) Advanced EMT: - 1.
-The two-year license renewal fee of \$10.00 or the one-year license renewal fee of \$5.00 shall accompany the application in the form of a check, money order, or cash; - 2.
-OEMS&T approved adult and pediatric protocols update and a full course certificate; and - 3.
-Current NREMT certification. - (e) Paramedic: - 1.
-The two-year license renewal fee of \$10.00 or the one-year license renewal fee of \$5.00 shall accompany the application in the form of a check, money order, or cash; - 2.
-OEMS&T approved adult and pediatric protocols update and full course certificate; and - 3.
-Current NREMT certification. - (7) A duplication of licenses will have a fee of \$10.00. - (8) Renewal applications may be paid by credit card through the OEMS&T on-line process, but each EMSP shall meet the same requirements as listed above.
+(6) The license renewal fees for the OEMS are listed in Rule 420-1-5-.08 (3), Ala.
+Admin.
+Code.

+(7) Renewal Level Requirements:

+(a) Emergency Medical Responder (EMR):

+1. A completed application and the two-year license renewal fee in the form of a check, money order, credit/debit card, or cash;

+2. Current NREMT certification.

+(b) EMT:

+1. A completed application and the two-year license renewal fee in the form of a check, money order, credit/debit card, or cash;

+2. OEMS approved adult and pediatric protocols update and full course certificate; and

+3. Current NREMT certification.

+(c) EMT-Intermediate (I-85):

+1. A completed application and the two-year license renewal fee in the form of a check, money order, credit/debit card, or cash;

+2. OEMS approved adult and pediatric protocols update and full course certificate; and

+3. Meet the OEMS continuing education requirements.

+(d) Advanced EMT:

+1. A completed application and the two-year license renewal fee in the form of a check, money order, credit/debit card, or cash;

+2. OEMS approved adult and pediatric protocols update and a full course certificate; and

+3. Current NREMT certification.

+(e) Paramedic:

+1. A completed application and the two-year license renewal fee in the form of a check, money order, credit/debit card, or cash;

+2. OEMS approved adult and pediatric protocols update and full course certificate; and

+- 3. Current NREMT certification.

+- (8) Duplicate license.

+- a.
+A completed application.

+- b.
+A license fee in the form of a check, money order, credit/debit card, or cash.

+(9) Renewal applications may be paid by credit/debit card through the OEMS on-line process, but each EMSP shall meet the same requirements as listed above.